-WHAT TO DO IF YOU SMELL GAS
+WHAT TO DO IF YOU SMELL GAS Do not try to light any appliance.
+Do not touch any electrical switch; do not use any phone in your building. • Immediately call your gas supplier from a neighbor's

-- Do not try to light any appliance. - Do not touch any electrical switch; do not use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department.
+- phone.
+Follow the gas supplier's instructions.
+If you cannot reach your gas supplier, call the fire. - If you cannot reach your gas supplier, call the fire department.